Home • VB 7+ • VB 1-6 • FB • QB64 • QB45 • GW-BASIC • Micro • Retro

 - Altair BASIC Manual

-- Why Johnny can’t code by David Brian
+- Why Johnny can’t code by David Brin

 - Wikipedia - List of BASIC dialects